 Sample use case¶

-Consider a company where new employees are added to the system by HR, but only after it goes through an approval process.
+Consider a company where new employees are added to the system by HR but only after it goes through an approval process.
 For example, a senior HR manager has to approve new user additions.
-Once this is done, the user can login to the system and continue his work.
+Once this is done, the users can log in to the system and continue their work.
 The following pre-requisites are necessary to implement this sample use case:

 An embedded Business Process Management engine is included in WSO2 Identity Server to execute this feature.
 However, if you need more flexibility and more extensibility with this feature than what is currently provided, it is advisable to integrate WSO2 Identity Server with WSO2 Enterprise Integrator.